samarog/samarog/README.md

 ## Hey

 My name is Gonçalo Amaro and I’m a web developer with a unique professional journey that bridges **journalism** and **technology**.
 After a decade covering financial markets as an economic journalist, where I sharpened my skills in data analysis, investigation, and storytelling, I decided to embrace a new challenge and transition into software development.
+Check my work below or [here](https://samarog.github.io/devcard/).

 <details>
   <summary>Read more</summary>